udaan-iitt/editions/2024_Summer/chapter-4-resources-for-help-yourdost.md

 <br>

+**Background Questions**

 <b>

 1. Would you be able to introduce YourDost and tell us more about the company as well as the online platform?

 </b>

 > YourDOST is a holistic wellness platform.
-We help organisations build an enriching work environment by fostering resilience & engagement in communities and by empowering individuals to become a better version of themselves.\
+We help organisations build an enriching work environment by fostering resilience & engagement in communities.
-> \
-> What started as a simple blog has now evolved into an emotional wellness platform with awareness modules, self-help tools, 1-on-1 counseling services et cetera.
 >
-> When an organisation signs up with us, it gets access to 1000+ experts, 24x7 counselling support, self-tools, and resources.
-We also offer specialised programs for founders, expecting mothers, layoff support, etc. In the 9+ years since our inception, we have worked with 600+ organisations, impacting almost 30 lakh people.
+> What started as a simple blog has evolved into an emotional wellness platform with awareness modules, self-help tools, and one-on-one counselling services that empower individuals to become better versions of themselves.
 >
+> When an organization signs up with us, it can access 1000+ experts, 24x7 counselling support, self-tools, and resources.
+We also offer specialised programs for founders, expecting mothers, layoff support, etc. In the 9+ years since our inception, we have worked with 600+ organizations, touched 30+ lakh people, and saved 10K+ lives.
+>
-> Our clientele includes organisations such as CK Birla Group, UpGrad, IIT Madras, IIT Delhi, IIM Bangalore, Capillary, Amara Raja etc.
+> Our clientele includes organisations such as CK Birla Group, UpGrad, Capillary, Amara Raja, and institutes such as IIT Madras, IIT Delhi, and IIM Bangalore.

 <br>